SuhasR3/loop-back/README.md

 ## What it is

 Email threads that need follow up get buried.
 Loop Back scans your inbox, uses an LLM to decide which threads are worth tracking (deals, event coordination, action items), and renders a sidebar inside Gmail showing who owes the next reply and whether each thread is on schedule or stale.

-It is a local prototype loaded as an unpacked extension, not a published Web Store product.
-The LLM is deliberately the least interesting part of the system.
-It classifies individual messages; a deterministic state machine does everything else.
+The LLM classifies individual messages and a deterministic state machine does everything else.

 ## Features